Thomas Hooker: College

 Voting in Massachusetts was limited to freemen, individuals who had been formally admitted to their church after a detailed interrogation of their religious views and experiences.
-Hooker disagreed with this limitation of suffrage, putting him at odds with the influential pastor John Cotton.
-Owing to his conflict with Cotton and discontented with the suppression of Puritan suffrage and at odds with the colony leadership, Hooker and the Rev. Samuel Stone led a group of about 100 who, in 1636, founded the settlement of Hartford, named for Stone's place of birth, Hertford in England.
+Hooker disagreed with this limitation of suffrage, putting him at odds with his old friend, the influential pastor John Cotton.

+Owing to his conflict with Cotton, discontented with the suppression of Puritan suffrage, and at odds with the colony leadership, Hooker and the Rev. Samuel Stone led a group of about 100 who, in 1636, founded the settlement of Hartford.
+It was named for Stone's birthplace, Hertford in England.

-This led to the founding of the Connecticut Colony.
+They founded the Connecticut Colony.
 Hooker became more active in politics in Connecticut.
 The General Court representing Wethersfield, Windsor and Hartford met at the end of May 1638 to frame a written constitution in order to establish a government for the commonwealth.
 Hooker preached the opening sermon at First Church of Hartford on May 31, declaring that "the foundation of authority is laid in the free consent of the people."

 On January 14, 1639, freemen from these three settlements ratified the "Fundamental Orders of Connecticut" in what John Fiske called "the first written constitution known to history that created a government.
 It marked the beginnings of American democracy, of which Thomas Hooker deserves more than any other man to be called the father.
 The government of the United States today is in lineal descent more nearly related to that of Connecticut than to that of any of the other thirteen colonies."

-In recognition of this, near Chelmsford Cathedral, Essex, England, where he was town lecturer and curate, there is a blue plaque fixed high on the wall of a narrow alleyway, opposite the south porch, that reads: "Thomas Hooker, 1586–1647, Curate at St. Mary's Church and Chelmsford Town Lecturer 1626–29.
+In recognition of this, near Chelmsford Cathedral, Essex, England, where Hooker had been town lecturer and curate, there is a blue plaque fixed high on the wall of a narrow alleyway, opposite the south porch, that reads: "Thomas Hooker, 1586–1647, Curate at St. Mary's Church and Chelmsford Town Lecturer 1626–29.
 Founder of the State of Connecticut, Father of American Democracy."

 Death and legacy

-The Rev. Hooker died during an "epidemical sickness" on July 7, 1647, at the age of 61, two days after his 61st birthday.
-The location of his grave is unknown, although he is believed to be buried in Hartford's Ancient Burying Ground where there is a crypt now; there also is a plaque on the back of the First Church.
-Because there was no known portrait of him, the 1938 statue of him that stands in front of Hartford's Old State House, was sculpted by Frances Laughlin Wadsworth from the likenesses of his descendants.
+Hooker died during the 1647 North American influenza epidemic on July 7, at the age of 61, two days after his birthday.
+The location of his grave is unknown, although he is believed to be buried in Hartford's Ancient Burying Ground.
+A crypt was erected there; in addition a plaque on the back of the First Church refers to his burial.

-Hartford is not without a sense of humor regarding its origins.
-Each year in October, organizations and citizens of Hartford dress up in outrageous costumes to celebrate Hooker Day with the Hooker Day Parade.
-T-shirts sold in the Old State House proclaim "Hartford was founded by a Hooker."
+Because there was no known portrait of him, in the 20th century Frances Laughlin Wadsworth used the likenesses of his descendants to sculpt the commissioned statue of Hooker that was erected in 1938 in front of Hartford's Old State House.